FAC-CDT/resource-centre/README.md

 Staff are able to edit/add resources and sessions while participants can join their applicable session and view the resources uploaded by their charity.

 ### Registration:
-The registration for participants requires the users to fill in their name (lower case), charity initials (lower case) and create a password.
+The registration for participants requires the users to fill in their name (case sensitive), charity initials (lower case) and create a password.

 ---